Aubree Mladenovic,Bachelor's in Art History/Arts Management '15

 Social Change on Display

 "I took one art history intro class and I was sold. "

 The art world can be a tricky field to get into, often seeming opaque from the outside.
 Often people find themselves working in many areas at once: making art, curating, working in galleries and museums.
 Aubree Mladenovic ‘15 faces these challenges with a belief in art’s ability to effect social change and a sterling work ethic.

 Aubree has always been inclined to make, look at, and learn about art.
 Where she fit into the picture wasn’t so easy.
-The Art History/Arts Management Program at USF helped her to focus her passion and engage with art in its broader social context, especially on the local level.
+The Art History/Arts Management Program (now Art History & Museum Studies) at USF helped her to focus her passion and engage with art in its broader social context, especially on the local level.
 Since graduating, she has applied this sensibility to her endeavors as an independent curator and as the Registrar at Catharine Clark Gallery.

 What attracted you to the Art History/Arts Management program?

 I took one art history intro class and I was sold.
 We got to read interesting stories, visit local galleries and museums, and talk about art history in a way that wasn’t only scholarly, but human.
 The program was so encouraging and inviting.
 It was a small program, but that was helpful in that all the relationships we formed were that much more significant.

 The artistic community in San Francisco is so varied, and I learned so much just by getting out into this huge city of endless opportunities and abundant creativity.
 From there, I was able to explore my own passion as a visual artist, as well.

 Tell me about a memorable project you worked on?